utkarshcmu/grafana.org/content/blog/2018-10-19-timeshift-ep65.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "This week we dive into the new Google Stackdriver core datasource in Grafana and go into detail about the new Postgres query editor and best practices to write efficient queries.
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "This week we dive into the new Google Stackdriver core datasource in Grafana, go into detail on the new Postgres query editor and share some best practices.
 Also, GrafanaCon early bird tickets are going fast and we're closing the call for papers tonight (Oct 19)."
 +++

 ### Welcome to TimeShift